 (b) Despite any other provision of this Bylaw, if in the opinion of the Chief Administrative Officer a chattel, obstruction or vehicle removed, detained, or impounded is a perishable article, has an apparent market value of less than $2,000.00 or if its custody involves unreasonable expense or inconvenience, the Chief Administrative Officer may decide not to proceed to public auction, and may dispose of the chattel, obstruction or vehicle in any manner in which he or she or she deems expedient.

-4.17 REGULATED PARKING ZONES

-All highways where parking is permitted or restricted are hereby designated as regulated parking zones and traffic control devices may be placed from time to time to indicate such regulations or restrictions.

-4.18 STUNTING
+74.18 STUNTING

 A person, whether as a pedestrian, passenger, or driver, and whether or not with the use or aid of any animal, vehicle, or other thing, must not perform or engage in any stunt or other activity on a highway that is likely to distract, startle, or interfere with other users of the highway.